Sebastian (French musician): 2019–present: Thirst

 In May 2019, SebastiAn released two new tracks, "Thirst" (with his music video directed by Gaspar Noé) and "Run for Me", featuring the American singer Gallant, to promote his new album Thirst.
 On 9 July 2019, SebastiAn released a third single titled "Beograd".
 The fourth single "Better Now", featuring Mayer Hawthorne, released on 5 September 2019.
 The fifth and final single, "Sober", featuring Bakar, released on 8 October 2019.
 The album released on 8 November 2019 by Ed Banger Records, with, among others, Charlotte Gainsbourg, Sparks, Sevdaliza and Syd as guests.

 On 10 September 2020, he released "Hysterias", which is the soundtrack of the Yves Saint-Laurent Men Spring Summer 2021 Collection.
 SebastiAn contributed a track titled "Don't Tread on Else Matters" to the charity tribute album The Metallica Blacklist, released in September 2021; the track combines remixes of the Metallica songs "Don't Tread on Me" and "Nothing Else Matters".

+SebastiAn co-produced "Once", a track by Kid Cudi released on 28 September 2025.
+Described by Kid Cudi as a letter to his fans, the song marks his announcement to step away from music to focus on his "other dreams".